Economics, Motion Control Techniques

 The field of motion control is not generally known for its headline-grabbing breakthroughs or fast-paced developments.
 Motor designs tend to evolve slowly, and engineers are understandably cautious when it comes to changing time-honored approaches.
 Lately though, there has been a beehive of activity around the use of advanced current control techniques, particularly field oriented control (FOC).
-This math-intensive technique for controlling brushless DC and AC induction motors has become a major focus of the motion control industry due to its potential for improved performance and lower energy consumption.
+This math-intensive technique for controlling Brushless DC and AC induction motors has become a major focus of the motion control industry due to its potential for improved performance and lower energy consumption.

-Field-oriented control is a significant improvement over the standard approach for brushless DC motors of trapezoidal Hall-based commutation, and it has a speed range advantage over the more sophisticated technique of sinusoidal commutation.
+Field-oriented control is a significant improvement over the standard approach for Brushless DC motors of trapezoidal Hall-based commutation, and it has a speed range advantage over the more sophisticated technique of sinusoidal commutation.
 For AC induction motors, FOC is a significant improvement over standard variable speed drive techniques and is a cousin of flux vector control, which is a somewhat similar technique for controlling inexpensive 3-phase AC induction motors to get them to perform as if they were more expensive brushless DC motors.
 In fact, many vendors use these two terms interchangeably.

-In brushless DC motor applications, higher performance means smoother motion and greater operating speed.
+In Brushless DC motor applications, higher performance means smoother motion and greater operating speed.
 The potential for AC induction motors is even more exciting.
 Compared to simple “all on/off ” control, FOC means that motors can be run more efficiently, sized more optimally, and operated with less heat generation.
 It also allows features such as direction reversal and may allow elimination of external hardware such as brakes or clutches.
 Considering that 60–65% of all energy in the US is used to drive electric motors, it is no wonder that the marketplace is increasingly demanding more efficient motors.

 From the standpoint of torque generation, a good working model for most motors is the simple bar magnet.
-The bar magnet spins around its center (modeling the motor’s rotor) and interacts with magnet fields generated in the stator by fixed, nonmoving coils.
-For brushless DC motors the rotor magnetic field is generated by magnets mounted directly on the rotor.
+The bar magnet spins around its center (modeling the motor’s rotor) and interacts with magnetic fields generated in the stator by fixed, nonmoving coils.
+For Brushless DC motors, the rotor magnetic field is generated by magnets mounted directly on the rotor.
 For AC induction motors the rotor magnetic field is generated by induction (therefore the name of the motor) from the magnetic fields in the stator.
 The direction of this magnetic field, unlike for the brushless DC motor, changes based on several factors including the stator excitation frequency and current, the rotor speed, and the torque experienced by the motor.

-The stator windings for brushless DC motors generally come in a 3-phase configuration, as do the windings for AC induction motors used with FOC techniques.
-Particularly for AC induction motors it is worth noting that other winding configurations are also used, notably the single phase AC induction motor.
-This motor is the workhorse found in most family A/C units, refrigerators, washers, and dryers, but it does not lend itself to the most advanced vector control techniques because the stator windings can not be individually controlled.
+The stator windings for Brushless DC motors generally come in a 3-phase configuration, as do the windings for AC induction motors used with FOC techniques.
+Particularly for AC induction motors, it is worth noting that other winding configurations are also used, notably the single-phase AC induction motor.
+This motor is the workhorse found in most family A/C units, refrigerators, washers, and dryers, but it does not lend itself to the most advanced vector control techniques because the stator windings cannot be individually controlled.

 In any case, the three stator phases are arranged to be 120 electrical degrees apart from each other.
 It is the sum of the force generated by these three phases that will ultimately generate useable motor rotation.
-Depending on how the individual magnetic coils are phased, they can interact to create force that does not generate rotational torque, or they can create force which does drive rotation.
+Depending on how the individual magnetic coils are phased, they can interact to create a force that does not generate rotational torque, or they can create a force which does drive rotation.
 These two different kinds of force are known as quadrature (Q) and direct (D), with the useful quadrature forces (not to be confused with quadrature encoding scheme for position feedback devices) running perpendicular to the pole axis of the rotor, and the non-torque generating direct forces running parallel to the rotor’s pole axis.
 Figure 1 shows this.

 The trick to generating rotation is to maximize Q (quadrature) while minimizing D (direct) torque generation.
-In the case of a brushless DC motor, this is, at least in concept, easy, because brushless DC motors have magnets mounted directly on the rotor.
+In the case of a Brushless DC motor, this is, at least in concept, easy, because Brushless DC motors have magnets mounted directly on the rotor.
 Thus if the rotor angle is measured using a Hall sensor or position encoder, the direction of the magnetic field from the rotor is known.
 Things get more interesting for velocity and torque control applications where sensorless control is attempted.
 Since there are no direct mechanical measurements available for the rotor position, the angle must be inferred from the back-EMF voltage profile at the three windings.
 Although not trivial, back- EMF control is fairly common these days.
 Remember though that back-EMF requires that the motor be spinning, so it is not appropriate for positioning applications that must hold at a steady position.